Dr Abe V Rotor

 This is also true with bacterial spores.
 They have the capacity to re-infect and cause a second or third wave of epidemic.
 Even after the white flag is raised, still many people continue to get sick and die – physically and psychologically.
 In many cases it is beyond medicine to cure – or science to explain.

-In early 1960s I was part of a research program at UPLB, then UP College of Agriculture, in promoting modern agriculture to farmers.
+In early 1960s I was part of a extension training program at UPLB, then UP College of Agriculture, in promoting modern agriculture to farmers.
 Among the farm chemicals I handled were herbicides.
 By coincidence the US was developing a chemical called Orange Agent that I found out later was to be used in Vietnam.
-While this chemical can maim or cause death, its intended use is as a defoliant.
-By spraying the chemical trees lose their leaves, in fact their entire crown.
+While this chemical can maim or cause death, its intended use is as a defoliant, the same principle in chemical weed control.
+By spraying the chemical trees lose their leaves, in fact their entire crowns.
 When this happens a jungle would easily catch fire and in no time spreads out flushing the Vietcong guerillas from their hideouts.